huggingface/blog/fhe-endpoints.md

 pip install -r requirements.txt
 ```

-> [!NOTE] Remark that we currently force the use of python3.10 (which is also the default python version used in Hugging Face Endpoints).
-This is because our files for development currently are dependant of python version.
-We are working on making them independant, this should be available in a further version.
+> [!NOTE] Remark that we currently force the use of Python 3.10 (which is also the default python version used in Hugging Face Endpoints).
+This is because our development files currently depend on the Python version.
+We are working on making them independent.
+This should be available in a further version.

 ### Running inferences